Crafting Information Architecture

 Why is information architecture important for brands?

-Well-designed IA can also improve search engine optimisation (SEO).
-When the content is well organised, it is easier for search engines to find and index it.
-This can lead to higher rankings in search results, which can translate into more traffic and more customers.
+But there’s more: IA isn’t just about user experience, it’s also a big deal for your site’s search engine optimisation (SEO).
+When your content is neatly organised, it’s easier for search engines to understand and index your site.
+This can boost your rankings in search results, pulling in more traffic and potentially more customers.
+So, ensuring your IA is spot on helps keep your site competitive and compelling.

 We helped Octagon with their IA